buildclubai/bitesize-notebook-financial-advisor/README.md

   - `report_generation.py`: Generate PDF reports
   - `transaction_categorization.py`: Categorize transactions using GPT
 - `data/`: Directory for storing local CSV data
+  - `data.csv`: Example data

+## Data

+The data is a CSV file with the following columns:
+- `Date`: The date of the transaction
+- `Description`: The description of the transaction
+- `Amount`: The amount of the transaction
+- `Category`: The category of the transaction

+This synthetic data was generated using OpenAI's GPT-o1 Preview model.

 ## Usage